AJMansfield/Intelligence-Core-Public/kttu02.md

 "Good, good eating!
 You want some?"
 He offered it back to the foreman.
-The crew's gaze turned to him, and he accepted it reluctantly, as if they were all now pressuring _him_ into it.
+The crew's gaze turned to him, and he accepted it reluctantly, as if they are all now pressuring _him_ into it.

 The foreman eyed the tuber nervously.